Drama Anime Series: 18 Best Shows That Will Wreck You

-So I pulled together the drama anime series I always recommend, the ones built on real character development, heavy themes, and endings that stick with you for days.
+So I pulled together the drama anime series I always recommend, both shows and films, built on real character development, heavy themes, and endings that stick with you for days.

 Some are gentle and bittersweet.
-Others will leave you staring at the wall.
+Others will leave you staring at the wall for an hour afterward.

 Fair warning before we start: a few of these are emotional demolition jobs.
 Keep tissues nearby.